Jump to navigation links Jump to main content Jump to footer links

 Now that you have a better understanding of how the technologies differ, check out how QLED and OLED TVs compare.
 Below are the pros and cons to consider when it comes to picture quality, lifespan, price, and more.

-When it comes to brightness, QLED beats OLED.
+When it comes to brightness, QLED TVs beat OLED.
 Thanks to their powerful LED backlight, QLED TVs are capable of producing much brighter light than the individual LED pixels in OLED TVs.
 And since the QLED’s quantum dots reach more vivid hues in the color spectrum, the colors on the screen won’t appear washed out — even in the brightest of rooms.

-In terms of contrast and black level, however, the OLED wins out.
-QLED TVs must block light from their LED backlight to make a scene appear darker, even the best models suffer from small amounts of light spilling into the wrong areas.
-This leads to washed-out, grayer-looking black levels.
 Meanwhile, OLED displays can simply turn off LED pixels that aren’t in use — and you can’t get any darker than no light at all!
 This means that OLED TVs are capable of producing infinite contrast, leading to greater depth and detail on screen.
 Perfect for taking your scary movie marathons to a darker level!

-Lastly, the question of color is still up to debate.
+Lastly, the question of color is still up for debate.
 Both QLED TVs and OLED TVs are known for the accuracy and range of pigments they display.
 However, QLED TVs may offer a better viewing experience in bright conditions, while OLED TVs are known for providing deeper and darker shades of black.
 Where OLED technology once ruled this category, nowadays, there is no discernible difference between the quality of the two TVs’ color processing.

 Size